-GBU-43 MASSIVE ORDNANCE AIR BLAST (MOAB) BOMB Massive guided bomb
+GBU-43 MASSIVE ORDNANCE AIR BLAST (MOAB) BOMB

+Massive guided bomb

 Brief: MOAB is the largest satellite-guided, air-delivered weapon ever employed.
-It is designed for use against large area, or deeply buried targets, or targets in tunnels or caves.
+It is designed for use against large area targets, deeply buried targets, or targets in tunnels or caves.
 The conventional HE bomb is GPS guided, with fins and inertial gyro for pitch and roll.
 It was developed by the Air Force Research Laboratory Munitions Directorate at Eglin in only nine weeks to be available for the 2003 Iraq campaign.
 The weapon was designated Massive Ordnance Air Blast (MOAB) but is unofficially known as "Mother of All Bombs."
 The weapon is designed for deployment from the ramp of an MC-130 without a parachute.
 A total of 18,700 lb of the weapon's 21,000-lb weight is attributed to BLU-120/B warhead.
 It was used operationally for the first time in April 2017 against an ISIS-occupied cave complex in Afghanistan.

 Contractors: AFRL; Dynetics.
 First Flight: March 11, 2003.

 IOC: April 2003.
+Active Variant:

-Active Variant: •GBU-43/B. GPS guided 21,000-lb bomb.
+•GBU-43/B. GPS guided 21,000-lb bomb.

 Guidance: GPS/INS.

 Warhead: BLU-120/B 18,700-lb HE.
 Dimensions: Length 30 ft, diameter 3.3 ft.

 Integration: MC-130H.

-GBU-54 LASER JOINT DIRECT ATTACK MUNITION (LJDAM) Air-to-surface guided bomb
+GBU-54 LASER JOINT DIRECT ATTACK MUNITION (LJDAM)

+Air-to-surface guided bomb

 Brief: LJDAM is a GPS/INS guided, autonomous, all-weather attack weapon for use against fixed and moving targets.
 It is a joint USAF-Navy development that combines a laser guidance kit with the GPS/INS-based navigation of the existing GBU-38 JDAM.
-The current LJDAM is a dualmode 500-lb guided weapon capable of attacking moving targets with precision.
+The current LJDAM is a dual-mode 500-lb guided weapon capable of attacking moving targets with precision.
 It was developed as an urgent operational need, and testing was completed in less than 17 months.
 It was first delivered in May 2008 and deployed in combat in Iraq three months later.
-Boeing is also developing GBU-31 and GBU-32 variants.
+Boeing is also developing GBU-31 (2,000-lb) and GBU-32 (1,000-lb) variants.
+The F-35 is currently undergoing tri-service testing to integrate the GBU-38/54 for operational use.

 Contractor: Boeing.
 First Flight: 2005.

-IOC: 2008.
-Active Variant: •GBU-54 Laser JDAM.
-Laser/GPS/INS guided 500-lb bomb.
+•GBU-54 Laser JDAM.
+Laser/GPS/INS guided 500-lb GP, or BLU-111 penetrating weapon.

+•GBU-56 Laser JDAM.
+Laser/GPS/INS guided 2,000-lb GP, or BLU-109 penetrating weapon.

 Dimensions: Length (with JDAM and warhead) approx 8 ft.

-Performance: Bange up to 15 miles.
+Performance: Range up to 15 miles.
 Guidance: GPS/INS with laser.
 Warhead: Mk 82 500-lb munition.

 Integration: F-15E, F-16.
+Planned: F-35, B-1B (GBU-56).